U.S. to Relax Travel Restrictions for Vaccinated Visitors Soon

 To learn more about the new travel system, including the proposed date and new requirements, keep on reading.

-The original travel ban started at the beginning of the pandemic, when then-President Donald Trump declared a public health emergency on January 31st, 2020.
+The original travel ban started when then-President Donald Trump declared a public health emergency on January 31st, 2020.
 This proclamation banned foreign citizens who were in China from entering the United States, and, soon enough, the ban was extended to dozens of other countries.

 Under the current travel ban, foreign citizens who were previously in one of 33 countries cannot enter the United States.
 These include 26 member countries of the Schengen Area in Europe, as well as China, Iran, the United Kingdom, Ireland, Brazil, South Africa, and India.